Tourism in South Africa: Visa policy

+History of tourism in South Africa

-Prior to the Democratic Elections of 1994
+Prior to the democratic elections of 1994

 Before the end of apartheid, the nation was not largely celebrated as a tourist destination.
 As a result of the political unrest, the country faced difficulty in creating a highly-functioning tourism industry.
 Though the numbers indicate there was active tourism, it was not expansive and faced hardships as a result of the politics of the period.

-1994–present
+Years following democracy

-In the years following the multiracial democratic election of 1994, South Africa opened its tourism horizons by hosting a variety of world wide events including the 1995 Rugby World Cup, and the 2010 FIFA World Cup.
-The hosting of these events helped bolster South Africa’s image and national identity.
+In the years following the multiracial democratic election of 1994, South Africa opened its tourism horizons by hosting a variety of worldwide events including the 1995 Rugby World Cup, and the 2010 FIFA World Cup.
+The hosting of these events helped bolster South Africa's image and national identity.

+After apartheid, there was an emergence of black-owned bed and breakfast establishments in the South African tourism industry.
+These establishments mainly exist in former "black spaces", also known as townships.
+These bed and breakfast locations mainly benefit from domestic tourism in South Africa.
+The national government sought to bolster black economic empowerment and the general structure of ownership in the tourism industry.
+Places such as Alexandra have become part of an initiative of "township tourism".
+The concept is meant to develop the townships by sharing their history and celebrating their culture with tourists.

 South Africa, however, failed in their bid to host the 2004 Summer Olympics.
 Researchers have cited logistical and political reasons as to why the bid failed.
 For example, Cape Town was behind in the necessary means to support an event the size of the Olympics financially.
 Political reasons were also prevalent in the eventual failure of the bid as the committee was all-white and the motive to create a national identity seemed like a false promise to the majority black population of South Africa.

 The Bid Committee had issues of reconciliation and accusations of racism specifically between Raymond Ackerman, a wealthy white man who led the bid, and Sam Ramsamy who was of Indian descent.
 Therefore, in an attempt to enhance the tourism industry through an Olympics bid, the challenge of cohesive action posed a great threat.

-The 2010 Fifa World Cup is an example of a more successful route by South Africa to increase tourism and influence the nation positively.
-Firstly, the event helped to bolster South Africa’s global brand and image.
-One of the main objectives in South Africa’s attempt to host such events was to positively influence its national identity and erase the negative image of apartheid set forth prior to the nation’s gradual shift to become the self-proclaimed “Rainbow Nation.”
+The 2010 FIFA World Cup is an example of a more successful route by South Africa to increase tourism and influence the nation positively.
+Firstly, the event helped to bolster South Africa's global brand and image.
+One of the main objectives in South Africa's attempt to host such events was to positively influence its national identity and erase the negative image of apartheid set forth prior to the nation's gradual shift to become the self-proclaimed "Rainbow Nation".